We respect the privacy of any personal information that you may provide to us. The way we manage personal information is governed by:

 We will acknowledge receipt of the complaint as soon as practicable after receiving the complaint in writing.
 We will then investigate the circumstances of the complaint and provide a response to you within a reasonable timeframe.

-If you are still not satisfied with how the complaint is handled by us, then you may lodge a formal complaint with the Office of the Australian Information Commissioner at:
+If you are still not satisfied with how the complaint is handled by us, then you may lodge a formal complaint with the Privacy Commissioner at: